cdesterke/synthetic_HB_2025/README.md

 # synthetic_HB_2025
-script and supplemental table for manuscript of synthetic lethality of hepatoblastoma tumors
+script and supplemental table for manuscript of gene vulnerability of hepatoblastoma tumors